oroinc/documentation/user/back-office/system/configuration/commerce/sales/global-shopping-list.rst

    .. image:: /user/img/system/config_commerce/sales/global_shopping_list_settings.png
       :alt: Global shopping list configuration settings

-   .. note:: To update any of the options, clear *Use Default* check box first.
+   .. note:: To update any of the options, clear *Use Default* checkbox first.

 3. In the **Shopping List Limit** section, set the number of shopping lists allowed per customer.
 The default value is zero.
 This means that no limit of shopping lists is applied.
 4. In the **Guest Shopping List** section, define the following options: